Tyra Banks Missed 30-Pound Weight Loss Goal Ahead Of ‘Sports Illustrated’ Bikini Shoot

 Tyra Banks is making headlines for her Sports Illustrated cover more than 20 years after she first graced the cover of the annual swimsuit edition.
 But the 45-year-old supermodel had a bathing suit goal she missed before her historic third photo shoot for the magazine.

-Tyra Banks, Camille Kostek, and Alex Morgan all landed on the cover of Sports Illustrated Swimsuit Edition 2019.
+Tyra Banks, Camille Kostek, and Alex Morgan all landed on the cover of Sports Illustrated Swimsuit edition 2019.
 In a caption to an Instagram post about the cover models, magazine producer/editor MJ Day said the three women are “so unique” and represent the SI brand “in the most powerful way possible.”

-Tyra Banks first posed for Sports Illustrated in a leopard print bikini for a cover pose with Valeria Mazza in 1996.
+Tyra Banks first posed for Sports Illustrated in a leopard-print bikini for a cover pose with Valeria Mazza in 1996.
 The following year, the 23-year-old made history as the first black woman to score a solo cover for the iconic mag.
-Tyra wore a red and pink polka dot bikini for the famous 1997 shoot, and her cover went on to become one of the most famous of all time.
+Tyra wore a red and pink polka-dot bikini for the famous 1997 shoot, and her cover went on to become one of the most famous of all time.

-While Tyra Banks looked amazing in a yellow string bikini for the 2019 Sports Illustrated swimsuit shoot, she told Yahoo Lifestyle she missed a major weight loss goal after she initially planned to get back to the weight she was for her famous cover 22 years ago.
+While Tyra Banks looked amazing in a yellow string bikini for the 2019 Sports Illustrated swimsuit shoot, she told Yahoo Lifestyle she missed a major weight-loss goal after she initially planned to get back to the weight she was for her famous cover 22 years ago.

 “I thought I was gonna lose 30 pounds, and come back and look like that cover from 1997.”